M66B/FairEmail/docs/FAQ-zh-rCN.md

 **Gmail errors**

 The authorization of Gmail accounts setup with the quick wizard needs to be periodically refreshed via the [Android account manager](https://developer.android.com/reference/android/accounts/AccountManager).
 This requires contact/account permissions and internet connectivity.
-This requires contact/account permissions and internet connectivity.

 The error *...
 Authentication failed ...
-The error *...
-Authentication failed ...
-Account not found ...* means that a previously authorized Gmail account was removed from the device.</p>
+Account not found ...* means that a previously authorized Gmail account was removed from the device.

 The errors *...
 Authentication failed ...
-The errors *...
-Authentication failed ...
-No token on refresh ...* means that the Android account manager failed to refresh the authorization of a Gmail account.</p>
+No token on refresh ...* means that the Android account manager failed to refresh the authorization of a Gmail account.

 The error *...
 Authentication failed ...
-The error *...
-Authentication failed ...
-Invalid credentials ... network error ...* means that the Android account manager was not able to refresh the authorization of a Gmail account due to problems with the internet connection</p>
+Invalid credentials ... network error ...* means that the Android account manager was not able to refresh the authorization of a Gmail account due to problems with the internet connection

 The error *...
 Authentication failed ...
 Invalid credentials ...* could be caused by having revoked the required account/contacts permissions.
 Just start the wizard (but do not select an account) to grant the required permissions again.

 The eror *...
-The eror *...
-ServiceDisabled ...* might be caused by enrolling in the [Advanced Protection Program](https://landing.google.com/advancedprotection/): "*To read your email, you can (must) use Gmail - You won’t be able to use your Google Account with some (all) apps & services that require access to sensitive data like your emails*", see [here](https://support.google.com/accounts/answer/7519408?hl=en&ref_topic=9264881).</p>
+ServiceDisabled ...* might be caused by enrolling in the [Advanced Protection Program](https://landing.google.com/advancedprotection/): "*To read your email, you can (must) use Gmail - You won’t be able to use your Google Account with some (all) apps & services that require access to sensitive data like your emails*", see [here](https://support.google.com/accounts/answer/7519408?hl=en&ref_topic=9264881).

 When in doubt, you can ask for [support](#user-content-support).